paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

     -   Upon receiving a response and validating it (see `UnhandledResponse::validate_response`), will mark the candidate as confirmed.
--   TODO: `Candidates::insert_unconfirmed`
--   TODO: `Candidates::confirm_candidate`

-## Request Manager
+## Requests Module

--   Manages pending requests for candidate data, as well as pending responses.
+-   Provides a manager for pending requests for candidate data, as well as pending responses.
 -   See "Request/Response Protocol" for a high-level description of the flow.
 -   See module-docs for full details.
--   `RequestManager::next_request`
-    -   Yields next request to dispatch, if there is any.
-    -   Does some active maintenance of the connected peers.
--   `UnhandledResponse::validate_response`
-    -   Valid responses must provide a valid candidate, signatures which match the identifier, and enough statements to back the candidate.
-    -   Produces a record of misbehavior by peers.
-    -   If valid, yields the candidate, PVD, and requested checked statements.

 ## Glossary